 Despite the negativity, there were plenty who defended the group members from early critics.

 We’ve seen many gender-nonconforming entertainment groups in the past, but New-Ace definitely owns a look that may be perceived to be feminine in Western culture; however, it is very important to note that for Koreans, being ‘pretty’ guys do not equate or relate in any way to being effeminate or homosexual, which is in some way, a Western concept.
-Rather than being ‘girly’, men who wear makeup or have such looks usually subscribe to the concept of “prettiness”, which in South Korean culture exists for both males and females.
+Rather than being ‘girly’, men who wear makeup or have such looks usually subscribe to the concept of “prettiness”

 In the broad spectrum of Korean masculine appeal, while the manly-looking males are often viewed as the “good-looking” or “cool” look for some females, the ‘prettiness’ of the “younger brother” types as exhibited by some KPop artists are also deemed attractive.